 ↪ The early years of 2000 were relatively quiet, I was consumed mostly by my daytime job as principal software developer for eBay.
 In my weekends I became more active with my photography.

-↪ For those of you sensitive to energies, I've compared living in Mount Shasta to being impacted by the full moon energies, tenfold.
+↪ For those of you sensitive to energies, I've compared living in Mount Shasta to being impacted by the full moon energies, tenfold, on a daily basis.
 All emotions are intensified greatly, and what was burried deep inside will surface.

 ↪ ... and the journey continues and deepens...